 Section 16(a) of the Exchange Act requires our directors, our executive officers and persons who own more than 10% of the common stock (collectively, the "Reporting Persons") to file initial reports of ownership and changes in ownership of our common stock.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file.
-During the fiscal year ended December 31, 2012, one Form 4 filing for Dr. Hartgring and one Form 4 filing for Dr. Michaels were filed one day late in connection with satisfying the Company's withholding obligations upon the vesting of restricted stock units held by them.
-Based on our review of copies of the reports on the Section 16(a) forms received or filed by us with respect to the fiscal year ended December 31, 2012, and the written representations received from the reporting persons that no other reports were required, we believe that, except as indicated in the foregoing sentence, all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.
+Based on our review of copies of the reports on the Section 16(a) forms received or filed by us with the SEC with respect to the fiscal year ended December 31, 2015, and the written representations received from the reporting persons, except as indicated in the forgoing sentence, we believe that all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.

-EOUITY COMPENSATION PLAN INFORMATION
+EQUITY COMPENSATION PLAN INFORMATION

-The following table provides information as of December 31, 2012 about our common stock that may be issued upon the exercise of options, warrants and rights under all of our existing equity compensation plans.
+The following table provides information as of December 31, 2015, about our common stock that may be issued upon the exercise of options, warrants and rights under all of our existing equity compensation plans.

 Number of

 Securities

 Remaining

 Available for

-Number of Future Issuance
+Number of Future

+Securities to Issuance

-Securities to be Under Equity
+be issued Weigh ted- Under Equity

-issued Upon 0 l-Average Compensation
+Upon Exercise Aver age Compensation

-Exercise of Exercise e Price of Plans (excluding
+of Exercise Price Plans

-Outstanding Outst anding Securities
+Outstanding of Outsta ınding (excluding

+Options, Optio ns, Securities

-Options, Warrants Warrants Reflected in
+Warrants and Warran ts and Reflected in

-and Rights and l Rights Column (a))
+Rights Rigl ıts Column (a))

-Plan Category (a) (b) (c)
+Plan Category (a) (b) 1 (c)

-Plan Category Equity Compensation Plans Approved by Stockholders (1) (a) 3,692,788 \$ 6.83 (c) 3,167,899(2)(3)
+Equity Compensation Plans Approved by Stockholders (1) 1,759,455 \$ 7.87 5,957,345(2)(3)

-\$

-Equity Compensation Plans Approved by Stockholders (1) 3,692,788 \$ 6.83 3,167,899(2)(3)
+Equity Compensation Plans Not Approved by Stockholders 4,500(4) \$ 8.92

+Total 1,763,955 5,957,345

-- (1) In 2001, the Company terminated its 1996 Stock Option Plan and 1997 Stock Plan with respect to future option grants, and adopted its 2001 Stock Plan.
-As of December 31, 2012, no options or other rights were outstanding under the 1996 Stock Option and 1997 Stock Plans.
-The 2001 Stock Plan expired in 2011 with respect to the future grant of awards under the plan.
-For a description of these plans, see Note 8 to our Consolidated Financial Statements in the Form 10-K filed with the SEC on March 23, 2011.
-In 2011, the Company adopted, and the stockholders approved, the 2011 Stock Incentive Plan.
-For a description of the 2011 Stock Incentive Plan, see Note 7 to our Consolidated Financial Statements in the Form 10-K filed with SEC on March 18, 2013. - (2) Includes 1,449,543 shares available for issuance under the 2001 Employee Stock Purchase Plan (as amended the "ESPP").
+- (1) When the Company's 2001 Stock Plan expired in 2011, the Company was no longer able to grant awards under the 2001 Stock Plan and the Company adopted, and the stockholders approved, the 2011 Stock Incentive Plan.
+For a description of these plans, see Note 6 to our Consolidated Financial Statements in the Form 10-K filed with SEC on March 1, 2016. - (2) Includes 2,787,133 shares available for issuance under the 2001 Employee Stock Purchase Plan (as amended the "ESPP").
 The ESPP, designed to comply with Internal Revenue Code Section 423, includes an "evergreen" feature which provides for an automatic annual increase in the number of shares available under the plan on the first day of each of our fiscal years, equal to the lesser of 675,000 shares, 2% of our outstanding common stock on the last day of the immediately preceding fiscal year, or such amount as is determined by our Board.
-At the annual meeting of stockholders on May 18, 2010, our stockholders approved an amendment to the ESPP to extend it through May 17, 2020. - (3) Includes 1,718,356 shares available for issuance pursuant to stock options and restricted stock units under the 2011 Stock Plan. - (4) Consists of the Stock Option/Stock Issuance Plan that was assumed by us upon the acquisition of IDS Software Systems, Inc. Stock options granted under the plan generally vest with respect to 25% of the shares subject to the option one year after the date of grant and then 1/48 of the shares subject to the option each month thereafter.
+At the annual meeting of stockholders on May 18, 2010, our stockholders approved an amendment to the ESPP to extend it through May 17, 2020. - (3) Includes 3,170,212 shares available for issuance pursuant to stock options and restricted stock units under the 2011 Stock Plan. - (4) Consists of the Stock Option/Stock Issuance Plan that was assumed by us upon the acquisition of IDS Software Systems, Inc. Stock options granted under the plan generally vest with respect to 25% of the shares subject to the option one year after the date of grant and then 1/48 of the shares subject to the option each month thereafter.
 Options generally expire 10 years after the grant date.
 The vesting for certain options is accelerated upon a change in control.